nx-lr/32chars-js/README.md

 ## Customization

-Here's a list of customization options available:
+Here is a list of customization options available:

 - `globalVar` - the global variable defined to store the encoded values.
-Must be a valid, undefined JavaScript identifier.
-Default is `$`.
+It must be a valid, undefined JavaScript identifier.
+The default is `$`.
 - `resultVar` - the global variables to store the output string.
-Must be a valid, undefined JavaScript identifier.
-Default is `_`.
+It must be a valid, undefined JavaScript identifier.
+The default is `_`.
 - `strictMode` - Includes a `var` or `let` declaration, setting it at the beginning of the program.
-Default is `null`, which does not include a declaration.
+The default is `null`, which does not include a declaration.
-- `export` - Which key to export the string, if `moduleExports` is set to true.
-Default is `result`.
+- `export` - Which key to export the string if `moduleExports` is true.
+The default is `result`.
 - `defaultQuote` - Quoting style to fall back to, if smart quoting is enabled.
-One of `single`, `double` or `backtick`.
-Default is `double`.
+One of `single`, `double`, or `backtick`.
+The default is `double`.
-- `objectQuote` - Whether to quote keys inside objects, and which quotes to use. `none` skips quoting identifier keys, so sequences of `_` and `$` will not be quoted.
-If `calc` is selected then all the keys would be quoted inside square brackets.
-Default is `none`.
-One of `none`, `single`, `double` or `calc`.
+- `objectQuote` - Whether to quote keys inside objects and which quotes to use. `none` skips quoting identifier keys, so sequences of `_` and `$` will not be quoted.
+If `calc` is selected, all the keys will be quoted inside square brackets.
+The default is `none`; options are `none`, `single`, `double` or `calc`.
-- `smartQuote` - Whether or not to enable smart quoting; choosing quotes which have the least number of escapes.
-If disabled, all strings inside the output including object keys will be quoted to `defaultQuote` and `objectQuote`.
-Default is `true`.
+- `smartQuote` - Whether or not to enable smart quoting; choosing quotes with the least number of escapes.
+If disabled, all strings inside the output, including object keys, will be quoted to `defaultQuote` and `objectQuote`.
+The default is `true`.
-- `intThreshold` - Maximum length of decoded `BigInt's.
-If the length of the decoded `BigInt`is greater than this value, arrays of bijective base-**31**-encoded`BigInt's are used.
+- `intThreshold` - Maximum length of decoded `BigInt` values.
+Suppose the length of the decoded `BigInt`is greater than this value, arrays of bijective base-**31**-encoded `BigInt` values will be used instead.
 Default is `200`.
 - `delimiter` - Which character to use to delimit `BigInt`-encoded substrings or character sets.
-Default is `,`.
+The default is `,`.
 - `rangeDelimiter` - Which character to use to delimit ranges that `BigInt`-encoded character sets.
-Default is `-`.
+The default is `-`.
-- `wrapInIIFE` - Whether to wrap the obfuscated code in an anonymous function call.
-Uses the `Function` constructor.
-Default is `false`.
+- `wrapInIIFE` - Whether to wrap the obfuscated code in an anonymous function call, using the `Function` constructor.
+The default is `false`.
 - `logResult` - Whether or not to log the obfuscated code in the console.
-Default is `false`.
+The default is `false`.

 ## FAQs

-#### Why would I want to obfuscate my text?
+#### Why would I want to obfuscate?

-There are many reasons why it's a good idea to protect your work, so to prevent anyone from copying or pasting your work.
-This is especially important on private work, such as manuscripts for novels, personal or sensitive information, or even code like s client-side games or command-line interfaces,
+There are many reasons people obfuscate their text code: The most basic is to prevent anyone from copying or pasting it or putting hidden messages inside their texts.
+One might use it for private works, such as manuscripts for novels, personal or sensitive information, or even code like client-side games or command-line interfaces.

-#### Is this obfuscator absolutely foolproof?
+#### Is the program foolproof?

-The generated code "decrypts" or de-obfuscates itself only when run in a Node.JS environment, so it can only be considered a step in the process if you really want maximum privacy.
+The generated code "decrypts" or de-obfuscates itself only when run in a Node.JS environment, so it can only be considered a step in the process if you want maximum privacy.

 This generated code, including the header, is programmatically generated from its parameters.
-And because there is a one to one correspondence between the sequence of substrings in the input and output, the source can obviously be recovered and reverse engineered, so it may not be obvious.
+Moreover, because there is a one-to-one correspondence between the sequence of substrings in the input and output, the source can be recovered and reverse-engineered, so it may not be obvious.

-#### Why is my obfuscated code larger than my original source?
+#### Why is my output code larger than my source?

 Because there are only 32 different kinds of characters in the output, the ratio of input to output depends heavily on which characters are in the string and how often they occur together.

-Sequences of any of these 32 symbol or punctuation characters are encoded literally in the string, they get a 1-to-1 encoding except for escape sequences `\`, `\", `\"` and "\` ".
-Spaces have a 1-to-1 correspondence because they are encoded as commas.
+Sequences of any of these 32 symbol or punctuation characters are encoded literally in the string; they get a 1-to-1 encoding except for escape sequences, which add one character, the backslash every time they occur.
+Spaces have a 1-to-1 correspondence because the compiler splits them up into commas.

-Words, numbers and other alphanumerics are encoded once and stored in the global object, so any repeat sequence of any of these would only be encoded as a property of the global object.
+Words, numbers, and other alphanumerics are encoded once and stored in the global object.
+Any repeat sequence is represented and encoded as a property in the global object, then referenced later when they build back the original string.

-You don't have to worry too much about code size because there is a lot of repetition and only 32 characters.
+Code size is not something to worry about as there is a lot of repetition and only 32 characters.

-#### Can I run a minifier or prettifier such as Prettier or UglifyJS on the obfuscated output?
+#### Can I run a JavaScript _minifier_ or _prettifier_ on the output code?

 Yes.
-For most cases, like small inputs of probably a few thousand words.
-Since there are many characters in the output, and perhaps many tokens in the output, it would probably break your formatter or minifier or whatever is used to display your result, if your text is more than a million characters long.
+In most cases, like small inputs of a few thousand words.
+Since there are many characters in the output, and many tokens in the output, it would break your formatter or _minifier_ or whatever is used to display your result if your text is more than a million characters long.

 Source: During development, this was tested on minified source code with Prettier with its plugins.